anhkind/stremio-shared-debrid/README.md

     ```

 #### _Does the addon block/lock the streams when the warning is shown?_
-The addon **does NOT block/lock anything** as its just tries to give warning when the debrid service _might_ be used by others.
+**NO, the addon does NOT block/lock anything** as its just tries to give warning when the debrid service _might_ be used by others.
 If we're confident that the debrid service is NOT being used, we can just ignore the warning and select streams like normal.

 #### _Why is the "DANGER!" warning above not displayed on top but somewhere in the middle of the stream list?_